Quick Answer

 • May require basic web tools

-David runs an accounting firm and hosts quarterly tax workshops.
-He uses a single landing page with event info and a short form.
+An accounting firm hosting quarterly tax workshops might use a single landing page with event info and a short form.
 The QR code appears on printed invites and presentation slides.

 Event Platforms